nikpau/libdse/README.md

 Working in the **mel-filterbank** domain rather than raw waveforms brings two advantages:

-1. **Perceptual alignment** — mel spacing mirrors how the human auditory system resolves pitch, so the model optimises a representation that is directly meaningful for speech quality.
+1. **Perceptual alignment**: mel spacing mirrors how the human auditory system resolves pitch, so the model optimises a representation that is directly meaningful for speech quality.
-2. **Dimensionality reduction** — a 40- or 80-bin mel spectrum is far smaller than a full FFT, which makes training faster and less prone to over-fitting.
+2. **Dimensionality reduction**: a 40- or 80-bin mel spectrum is far smaller than a full FFT, which makes training faster and less prone to over-fitting.

 The plan is to synthesise noisy training data by mixing LibriSpeech utterances with environmental noise corpora (e.g. MUSAN, DEMAND), pre-process both the clean and noisy streams through the same feature pipeline, and train the DAE to reconstruct the clean features from the noisy ones.